Skip to content

 Frequently asked

-Which vertical has the most prospects in Baltimore city?
+Which vertical has the most prospects in Baltimore?

-Vertical coverage for Baltimore city is still being filled in — no scans have been requested yet, so run a free scan to seed whichever category you care about first.
+Vertical coverage for Baltimore is still being filled in — no scans have been requested yet, so run a free scan to seed whichever category you care about first.

-What does Baltimore city's Market Opportunity Score mean?
+What does Baltimore's Market Opportunity Score mean?

-Baltimore city scores 36.62/100 on LocalVein's Market Opportunity Score.
+Baltimore scores 36.62/100 on LocalVein's Market Opportunity Score.
 The score blends median home value ($219K), homeownership rate, median home age, and population density into a single 0–100 number.
 Higher = more attractive prospecting market for agencies pitching local trades and services.
 Use it to compare cities before drilling into individual operators.

-How often is Baltimore city data refreshed?
+How often is Baltimore data refreshed?

 Yes — every paid plan exports CSVs pre-formatted for GoHighLevel, HubSpot, and Instantly, plus a generic format for any other CRM.
-For Baltimore city, expect 0 businesses available across all verticals once you scan a vertical for the first time. $60K median household income and 577,193 residents make it a market where most agency outreach scenarios fit.
+For Baltimore, expect 0 businesses available across all verticals once you scan a vertical for the first time. $60K median household income and 577,193 residents make it a market where most agency outreach scenarios fit.

 What you see vs. what you get